 Much of this region’s prairie has been converted to agricultural uses (78% is cropland), while wetlands have been drained and the installation of artificial drainage has increased.
 This has caused high nutrient and sediment levels in the region’s naturally shallow lakes.

-Ten Mile Lake near Hackensack is among the largest and deepest lakes in Minnesota.
-At this time, the lake is free of aquatic invasive species and has a watershed dominated by forest.
+Ten Mile Lake near Hackensack is among the largest and deepest lakes in Minnesota, and is in a watershed dominated by forest.
 Development pressure is light.
 Water quality is excellent.
+The lakes is being monitored to track its response to a recent zebra mussel infestation.

 South and west region